Ligue 1 Player of the Year

 The UNFP Ligue 1 Player of the Year is an official award given by the Union Nationale des Footballeurs Professionnels (UNFP) to the Ligue 1 player whose performances are considered to be the best of the season.
 The award has been presented since the 1993–94 season and the first winner was Paris Saint-Germain winger David Ginola.
 The record winner is Kylian Mbappé, who won five consecutive awards from 2019 to 2024, also as a member of Paris Saint-Germain.

-The most recent winner is Paris Saint-Germain forward Ousmane Dembélé, who won the award for the first time.
+The most recent winner is Paris Saint-Germain forward Ousmane Dembélé, who won his second award in the 2025–26 season.